M. G. Ejaife: Early life

-Education and career
+Education

-He attended Anglican school at Okpara and then went to St Andrews Teacher's training college Oyo, in Oyo State.
-Some of his contemporaries at St Andrews were: Dr S Taiwo, a former federal permanent secretary of education; chief Ajasin, a former minister in the Nigeria federal government; the Rev Alayande former principal at Ibadan Grammar School, Ibadan (founded March 31, 1913).
-Following graduation from there in the early 1930s, he went to Warri where he taught at the CMS elementary until the latter part of the 1930s.
+He attended Anglican school at Okpara and then went to St Andrew's teacher training college in Oyo, Oyo State.
+Following graduation in the early 1930s, he moved to Warri, where he taught at the CMS elementary until the late 1930s.

-He later moved to Ibuzor in Delta State where he was to teach at St Thomas's teacher’ training College until returning to Warri in 1943.
-During that time he devoted himself to extramural studies and sat for and obtained his London Matriculation, as it was then called.
-At about that time, his hard work studiousness were recognized by the Urhobo People, particularly Chief Mukoro Mowoe.
-Under the latter's leadership, plan were being made to create a secondary school.
-Because of the potential seen in McNeil Ejaife, he was awarded a scholarship to study abroad.
+He later moved to Ibuzor in Delta State and taught at St Thomas' teacher training college, returning to Warri in 1943.
+During this period, he obtained his London Matriculation, as it was then called.
+His achievements in the education sector began to be recognised the Urhobo People, particularly Chief Mukoro Mowoe, who at the time was planning to set up a secondary school, and Ejaife was awarded a scholarship to study abroad.